DePayFi/buttons/README.md

 - `widget`: The name of the widget to be opened on click (see: https://github.com/DePayFi/widgets)

-- `arguments`: The arguments passed to the widget
+- `configuration`: The configuration passed to the widget

 ### Payment Button